 If your baby is fed, changed, rested and is still cracking it, teething could be the culprit.
-The pain and discomfort of things shifting around in their jaw, coupled with an inability to tell you what’s wrong, can be an upsetting time.
+The pain and discomfort of things shifting around in their mouth, coupled with an inability to tell you what’s wrong, can be an upsetting time.
 Extra cuddles are definitely in order!

-4. Red cheeks
+4. Red Cheeks

 Blood flow to the face increases when babies are teething.
 So a set of rosy cheeks can often indicate the imminent arrival of a new little tooth or two.

-6. Coughing and gagging
+5. Coughing and Gagging